edkiernan/PDF.ai-CSCI3308/README.md

 Group 03 Project for CSCI3308

 ## Description
-PDF.ai is a pdf summarizing application in which users can upload a PDF to be summarized by an AI service.
+PDF.ai is a pdf summarizing and explanation application in which users can upload a PDF to be summarized by Google's VertexAI.
 ## Contributors
 * Eddie Kiernan
 * Amber Perillo